fss18/custom-ct-demo-001/README.md

 1.8.
 On **Deployment targets** section, select **Deploy to organizational units (OUs)** and enter the `AWS OU ID` according to notes you took in the **Prerequisite** stage.

 1.9.
 On **Specify regions** section, select the `AWS Regions` where you would like to deploy this custom config.
-Control Tower supported regions is can be found [here](https://aws.amazon.com/controltower/faqs/#Availability)
+Control Tower supported regions can be found [here](https://aws.amazon.com/controltower/faqs/#Availability)

 1.10 Choose **NEXT** to proceed.
 Review the selection and choose **SUBMIT** to deploy the Stackset.